futureofcoding/futureofcoding.org/notes/bret-victor/learnable-programming.md

 ### Environment / langauge goals

-While he starts with the environment, I'd rather start with the langauge, or in other words, *start from the user who doesn't know how to code*.
+While he starts with the environment, I'd rather start from *the user* who doesn't know how to code.

 I believe the core challenge of learning to program is: **the assimilation of models.**

 Bret calls this: "identity and metaphor -- _how can I relate the computer's world to my own?_")

 In order to be able to make anything, the user needs to have a ever-improving model of how their tools behave.
 For example, think about about a child assimilates the model of a hammer.
 It's clear from the way it's shaped from which end to pick it up.
 Then when you pick it up, you immediatley notice that it's much heavier on one side.
-And of course you've seen others people use hammers, so the model snaps right into place: swing this where I want BAM.
+And of course you've seen others people use hammers, so the model snaps right into place: swing this near where I want it to make a BAM.

 #### Powerful mental models / ideas